I just wanted to write a story about a broken man who’s redeemed by the love of a good, smart woman.

 - 10 things I hope Disney changes from the 1991 Beauty and the Beast (14 Mar 2017)

-- Crimes against literature: Fifty Shades has 50 novel-writing mistakes (part 1) (8 Feb 2018) (not really related to Beauty and the Beast, just about bad writing habits)
+- Crimes against literature: Fifty Shades has 50 novel-writing mistakes part 1, part 2 and part 3 (Feb 2018) (not really related to Beauty and the Beast, just about bad writing habits)